Semrush helps you:

 2. Leads usually get a follow-up phone call or email soon after signing up

-With that, here’s how to structure a landing page designed for lead generation.
+With that, here’s how to structure a lead-generation landing page.

 Lead Gen Page Template